 Core Course Requirements

-The required core courses common to all Ph.D. students are two courses in each of the following
+The required core courses common to all Ph.D. students are the two courses listed in each of the following subjects.

 • Probability and Statistics: Math 727 and Math 728;